romana/vpc-router/DEVELOPERS.md

+# Contributing and developing

+We welcome any contribution or feedback to vpc-router.
+Please use the [issue tracker](https://github.com/romana/vpc-router/issues) to file bugs or request features.

 ## Installation of required dependencies

 When developing or contributing to vpc-router it is helpful to install some useful packages for running local unit tests.
-You can do so with this command:
+You can do so with this command (after you have performed the install outlined in the [README](README.md)):

     $ pip install -r requirements/develop.txt